jensculrich/CWR_app/www/home.md

 Learn more about CWR and WUS on the "What are CWR?" tab.
 Explore diversity on the "Find Native CWR" and "CWR Conservation" tabs

-This tool was designed to accompany a national inventory and conservation assessment of Canada's CWR and WUS diversity, [published here]()
+This tool was designed to accompany [a national inventory and conservation assessment of Canada's CWR and WUS diversity](https://doi.org/10.1002/csc2.20807)

 <p align="float">
   <img width="412.5" height="450" src="Vaccinium_corymbosum.jpg">